jwilliams0n/DiscordJS-Weather-Bot/README.md

 ### Bot Commands:
-- w!ping - Pong!
+- /ping - Pong!
-- w!userinfo - View basic userinfo.
+- /userinfo - View basic userinfo.
-- w!serverinfo - View basic serverinfo.
+- /serverinfo - View basic serverinfo.
-- w!weather <city> - View the weather for a city.
+- /weather <city> - View the weather for a city.

 ## If chosing to host your own version of the bot, follow the instructions below.